 Please note, appointments with trainees are longer durations than standard appointments.

-There are currently 4 trainers, Dr Kemp, Dr Mills, Dr Croft and Dr Story.
+There are currently 3 trainers, Dr Mills, Dr Croft and Dr Story.
 Dr Mills is a Programme Director for the Sheffield General Practice Speciality Training Programme.

 What Is The Difference Between A Registrar And The Other Practice Doctors?